vicnicius/vicnicius.github.io/curriculum.md

 - January 2017 - Now

-At Werkspot I take part on a product team, where I've been wearing different hats depending on the team needs.
-This varies from writing front-end in react - on our new web platform, twig/php on our old web platform and react-native - on our native mobile application to heavily supporting experiment data analysis and creating new graphql queries and mutations on our php back-end application.
-I'm also part of specialized guilds that take care and inform the direction of our front-end technology tools.
+At Werkspot, I take part in a product team, always looking to support my teammates and push for the best solutions.
+I'm always striving for great user solutions that combine excellent user experience with business value.
+I'm also part of specialized guilds that take care and inform the direction of our Front-end technology tools.

 *SENIOR FRONT-END DEVELOPER @ CATARSE.ME*

 - March 2015 - October 2018

 Catarse is the biggest crowdfunding platform in Brazil.
-My work at Catarse was to provide great User Experience to our users by writing and help maintaining high quality front-end code.
-Take care of our JS architecture, reviewing other collaborators code and taking ownership of sections of catarse.me platform across all kind of devices are part of my responsability.
-I was part of a technology update project, where I lead the efforts to make it a great open-source tool for our community.
+My work at Catarse was to implement excellent User Experience to our users by writing and help to maintain a high-quality front-end service.
+As the primary front-end developer, I was also responsible for steering our front-end technology direction and for architecture and evolving it in a maintainable way.

 *FREELANCER WEB DEVELOPER*

 - July 2009 - December 2016

 Since 2009 I do freelance web development.
-On the period, I’ve lived exclusively as a web developer for two years.
-Jobs to local ad and digital agencies were the main activities.
-From simple hotsite development to RestAPIs written in Node.js for startup MVPs.
+In the period, I've lived exclusively as a freelance web developer for two years.
+Having digital agencies as my main clients, I've succeeded in working on a large variety of projects since then: from promotional websites to startup MVPs.

-*WEB DEVELOPER @ INNECCO DESIGN & ARCHITECTURE*

-- July 2012 - August 2013

-Inneco is an architecture and design studio.
-My main work there was to manage and help develop the studio's web product.
-Maintaining, customizing and building wordpress themes were the main activities.
-Customer support was also an important task.

 ## Education

-*Important note*: I haven't finished any of my graduation courses.

 *NETWORK ENGINEERING @ UNIVERSIDADE DE BRASILIA - UNB - Unfinished*

 - January 2006 - July 2009

-While I was at my Network engineering graduation, it gave me really good mathematical thinking skills.
-Though not directly related to programming, important software development skills were also acquired during the period.

 *SOCIAL COMMUNICATION @ CENTRO UNIVERSITARIO BRASILIA - Unfinished*

 - January 2010 - July 2011

-Social Communication helped me develop my understanding of how communication happens and how all the related interactions happen in a lot of different aspects.